Jump to a section

 Anti Bullying Ambassadors

-On the 29th June 2016, thirteen year 10 students and two senior prefects from year 11 attended an Anti-Bullying Ambassador training Day in Blackpool organised by the Princess Diana team.
+On the 29th June 2016, thirteen Year 10 learners and two senior prefects from year 11 attended an Anti-Bullying Ambassador training Day in Blackpool organised by the Princess Diana team.

 What is an Anti-Bullying Ambassador?